jmnyarega/catinder/README.md

 # Catinder
+  - Tinder app for cats

+### Screenshots
+   - Swipe
+   ![./screenshots/swipe.png]

+   - Favourites
+   ![./screenshots/remove.png]

 ### System prerequisites
- - nodejs v10 or later
+ - nodejs - LTS version
  - yarn or npm

 ### To run the application locally on your machine